Sign Up to the History on the Net Newsletter

-From the moment that Charles I raised his standard at Nottingham in August 1642, ordinary people throughout the country were forced to choose which side they were on.
+From the moment that Charles I raised his standard at Nottingham in August 1642, ordinary people throughout the land were forced to choose which side they were on.
 In the majority of cases this choice was made for them as they simply joined the army that reached their city or town first.

 Support remained much the same throughout 1642 and 1643, but during 1644 and 1645 people began to change sides.